 - an introduction to the landscapes, ecology and wildlife

-The regional divisions of Wales used on this website follow those adopted by Environment Agency Wales (EAW) and the Countryside Council for Wales (CCW), two of the many organisations that play key roles in the designation and management of our Areas of Outstanding National Beauty, Nature Reserves, National Parks and countryside in general.
+The regional divisions of Wales used on this website follow those adopted by Natural Resources Wales (NRW), the organisation with key responsibility for the designation and management of our Areas of Outstanding National Beauty, Nature Reserves, National Parks and countryside in general.
 To help you to locate nature reserves and other wildlife habitats, therefore, throughout this website 'Southwest Wales' includes the counties of Ceredigion, Carmarthenshire, Pembrokeshire, Swansea, Neath-Port Talbot and Bridgend.